Car parking at Burnham Beeches

 Parking at Stoke Common is limited to a lay-by with space for just a few cars.

-A new parking system will be in place from Saturday 5 December and daily parking charges (weekends and weekdays) apply.
-The new system is cashless, accepting payments through RingGo or by card.
+Daily parking charges (weekends and weekdays) now apply.
+The system is cashless, accepting payments through RingGo or by card.

 - Monday - Friday (excluding bank/public holidays): up to 2 hours £1.50 over 2 hours £3